 Parker Fillmore writes in a note to her retold Finnish stories how Finnish lyrics, proverbs, stories and other works of Finnish folklore were first collected and then taken care of in the archives of the Society of Finnish Literature at Helsinki.

 Parker Fillmore also says: "The stories as I offer them are not translations but my own versions . . .
 I make no apology for retelling these tales".
 She explains why, and also informs that the stories are for the most part "variants of stories told the world over".
-The Finnish stories are marked by what is called local colour – are dramatic and picturesque and told with detail that is much Finnish.
+Apart from that, the Finnish stories are marked by what is called local colour – are dramatic and picturesque and told with detail that is much Finnish.

 Her book has been republished many times.